ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 .. note:: The following code snippets should be placed within the ``<robot>`` tags.
 We suggest to add them in the same order as introduced in this tutorial.
 We have also included some line numbers to give you a rough idea on where to input the code.
 This may differ from the actual file you are writing depending on your usage of whitespaces.
 Also note that the line numbers assume that you are putting in code as they appear in this guide.

-Next, let us define some constants that will be used for different sections of our URDF.
-Note that we will be using XAcro properties to achieve this.
+Next, let us define some constants using XAcro properties that will be reused throughout the URDF.

 .. code-block:: xml
   :lineno-start: 4